wooksjs/wooksjs/docs/wooks/advanced/logging.md

 ## Summary

 Wooks provides a convenient, integrated logging system through `@wooksjs/event-core` and `@prostojs/logger`.
 By configuring the logger globally and per-event, you gain fine-grained control over which messages appear, where they’re sent, and how they’re formatted.
-The `useEventLogger()` function ensures each event can be traced individually, while `app.getLogger()` gives you a topic-scoped logger for application-level logging.
+The `useEventLogger()` composable ensures each event can be traced individually, while `app.getLogger()` gives you a topic-scoped logger for application-level logging.

-Leverage these features to keep your application’s event handling transparent, debuggable, and easy to maintain.